Noise-Cancelling Headphones Test Sequence

 A test sequence that measures passive, active and total noise cancellation.

 The sequence begins with an option to load example data from disk.
 If the user selects ‘No’ a message will appear instructing the user to leave the HATS ears open with no headphones in place.
 A 10 second pink noise signal is played through the loudspeaker, and the signal at the HATS ear is analyzed with an RTA analysis step.
-This 1/3rd octave spectrum is called the Un-occluded ear measurement.
-Next the user is prompted to place the headphones on the HATS but leave the noise cancellation turned off.
-The pink noise signal is once again played, and the RTA spectrum is called the Occluded ear measurement.
-Finally the user is instructed to turn on the headphones’ noise cancellation, and a third round of the pink noise is played.
+This 1/3rd octave spectrum is called the un-occluded ear measurement.
+Next the user is prompted to place the headphones on the HATS but leaves the noise cancellation turned off.
+The pink noise signal is once again played, and the RTA spectrum is called the Occluded Ear measurement.
+Finally, the user is instructed to turn on the headphones noise cancellation, and a third round of the pink noise is played.
 This final RTA spectrum is called Noise Cancellation Engaged.

 These three measurements comprise the raw data in dBSPL versus frequency.
 Since the speaker has not been calibrated, these spectra will include the response of the speaker.
-This is not a problem, as the attenuation parameters are all relative calculations based on the three measurements.
-Passive attenuation is the difference between the occluded and un-occluded measurements.
-Active attenuation is the difference between the occluded ear and noise cancellation engaged measurements.
-And lastly, the Total attenuation is the difference between the un-occluded ear measurement and the noise cancellation engaged measurement.
+This is not a problem, as the attenuation parameters are all relative calculation based on the three measurements.
+Passive Attenuation is the difference between the occluded and un-occluded measurements; Active Attenuation is the difference between the Occluded ear and noise cancellation engaged measurements.
+Total Attenuation is the difference between the Un-occluded ear measurement and the noise cancellation engaged measurement.

 - Small full range loudspeaker

-- Calibrate the amplifier that the loudspeaker will be connected to as instructed in the SoundCheck manual.
+- Calibrate the amplifier as instructed in the SoundCheck manual.

-- Calibrate the HATS ear instructed in the SoundCheck manual.
+- Calibrate the HATS ear as instructed in the SoundCheck manual.

-- Connect the channel 1 (or Left) output of your soundcard to the input of the amplifier.
+- Connect output 1 of your audio interface to the input of the amplifier.

-- Connect the output of the amplifier to the loudspeaker.
+- Connect the output of the amplifier to your loudspeaker.

-- Connect the output of the mic supply to the channel 1 (or Left) input of your soundcard.
+- Connect the output of the mic supply to the input 1 of your audio interface